the-daniel-rothig/eigencode/packages/react-inline-props/Readme.md

 // component:
 export default SubmitInline;

-// The second entry is an object containing the inline props.
+// The second entry is an object containing the inline-props.
 // We specified that the first argument of Submit's render-prop
-// callback should be associated with am inline prop called 'submit',
+// callback should be associated with am inline-prop called 'submit',
 // and we export it explicitly for convenience. export const { submit } = props;
 ```